alfarom256/MinifilterResearch/Write-up.md

 ```
 Decompilation of `FltpSetCallbacksForInstance`

-As expected, when the breakpoint hit, the call chain I thought I would see appeared right in front of my eyes.
+As expected, when the breakpoint hit, the call-chain I thought I would see appeared right in front of my eyes.
 Almost like computers aren't boxes of magic powered by electricity!

 ```
 kd> bp FLTMGR!FltpSetCallbacksForInstance